A two-table theorem for a disordered Chinese restaurant process: The process in continuous time

-$(i)$ By \cite[Theorem 8.13.3]{BGT} $B$ is regularly varying with index $-1/\alpha$.
-Hence, by~\cite[Theorem 1.5.12]{BGT}, the function $(u_t)$ is regularly varying with index $\frac\alpha{\alpha+1}$.
-And as $w_t=B(u_t)$ we get that $(w_t)$ is regularly varying with index $\frac{-1}{\alpha+1}$.
+$(i)$ By \cite[Theorem~8.13.3]{BGT} $B$ is regularly varying with index $-1/\alpha$.
+Hence, by~\cite[Theorem~1.5.12]{BGT}, the function $(u_t)$ is regularly varying with index \smash{$\frac\alpha{\alpha+1}$}.
+And as $w_t=B(u_t)$ we get that $(w_t)$ is regularly varying with index \smash{$\frac{-1}{\alpha+1}$}.

 [3] $(ii)$ Note that, in the Gumbel case, the functions $A(t)$ and $B(t)$ are both slowly varying.
-This can be deduced from~\cite[Theorem 8.13.4]{BGT} and its proof as follows.
+This can be deduced from~\cite[Theorem~8.13.4]{BGT} and its proof as follows.
 Using their notation, with $H(x)=-\log \mathbb P(X>x)$, we have that $A(t)=H^{\leftarrow}((\log t)+1)-H^{\leftarrow}(\log t)$.
-This is slowly varying by condition (iii) in~\cite[Theorem 8.13.4]{BGT}.
+This is slowly varying by condition (iii) in~\cite[Theorem~8.13.4]{BGT}.
 In the proof of the same theorem it is verified that $B(t)=H^{\leftarrow}(\log t)$ is in the de Haan class and therefore also slowly varying.

-$(iii)$ See \cite[Theorem 8.13.2]{BGT}.\end{proof}
+$(iii)$ See \cite[Theorem~8.13.2]{BGT}.\end{proof}

-We introduce the function \be \Phi_t(x):=u_t \mu(v_t+x w_t,M) \qquad \mbox{(where $\Phi_t(x)=0$ if $v_t+x w_t\geq M$).} \ee By Assumption \ref{H}, we have that $\Phi_t(x)\to \Phi(x)$ as $t\to\oo$ for any $x\in\mathbb R$.
+We introduce the function \be \Phi_t(x):=u_t \mu(v_t+x w_t,M) \qquad \mbox{(where $\Phi_t(x)=0$ if $v_t+x w_t\geq M$).} \ee By Assumption~\ref{H}, we have that $\Phi_t(x)\to \Phi(x)$ as $t\to\oo$ for any $x\in\mathbb R$.
 Also note that $\Phi_t(x)$ is decreasing in $x$ for any fixed $t$.

-Theorem \ref{thm:B} requires {\cec different} assumptions on $\mu$ than Assumption \ref{H}.
-In the Weibull case, Assumption \ref{H} implies that $\mu(1-x,1) =x^\alpha\ell(x)$ for some function $\ell$ that is slowly varying near~0 and some $\alpha>0$, see, e.g., \cite{Resnick}.
+Theorem~\ref{thm:B} requires {different} assumptions on $\mu$ than Assumption~\ref{H}.
+In the Weibull case, Assumption~\ref{H} implies that $\mu(1-x,1) =x^\alpha\ell(x)$ for some function $\ell$ that is slowly varying at zero and some $\alpha>0$, see, e.g., \cite{Resnick}.
 We introduce the following stronger assumption on $\alpha$ in this case.